Publications of Jacob Tonson the Younger

 • Addison, Joseph.
 Miscellaneous works, in verse and prose, of the late Right Honourable Joseph Addison, Esq; In three volumes.
 Consisting of such as were never before printed in twelves.
 With some account of the life and writings of the author, by Mr. Tickell.
 London: printed for Jacob Tonson in the Strand, MDCCXXVI.
 [1726].
 ESTC No. N71134.
 Grub Street ID 51501.

 • Southerne, Thomas.
 Money the mistress.
-A play, As it was Acted at the Theatre-Royal in Lincolns-Inn-Fields.
+A play, As it was acted at the Theatre-Royal in Lincolns-Inn-Fields.
 Written by Thomas Southerne.
-London: printed for J. Tonson at Shakespear's Head over-against Katharine-Street in the Strand, 1726.
+London: Printed [by John Watts] for J. Tonson at Shakespear's Head over-against Katharine-Street in the Strand, 1726.
 ESTC No. T2471.
 Grub Street ID 257709.

 • Howard, Robert.
 The committee.
 A comedy.
 London: printed for J. Tonson in the Strand, MDCCXXVIII.
 [1728].
 ESTC No. N44158.
 Grub Street ID 29675.